Ivanovic1111/SeleniumRadionica/workshop4/Workshop4.md

 ![](https://git-scm.com/images/about/index1@2x.png)

-How to do it:
+*How to do it:*
 update

-1. Create own repository on gitlab
+1. Create own repository on GitLab
 2. Push new code
 3. Add new files, edit existing (work in pair)

-###Continuous Delivery – automated tests as part of the deployment pipeline:
+## Continuous Delivery – automated tests as part of the deployment pipeline: ##

 Continuous Delivery meaning that we are able to deploy changes to production in a continuous on the fastest possible time.
 To reach that we need to have: